-- Drop/Add: completed online during the first week of classes (exact dates are published in the Academic Calendar on the Daemen web page).
+- 1. Drop/Add: completed online during the first week of classes (exact dates are published in the Academic Calendar on the Daemen web page).
 Drops processed during the drop/add period are not reflected on the transcript. - 2.
 Authorized Withdrawal: completed in the Registration office.
 After the last date for drop/add, a student wishing to withdraw from a course must file an official withdrawal form (and secure all required signatures) by the last date for authorized withdrawal for the term (approximately two-thirds of the way through the term; the exact date is published in the Academic Calendar published on the Daemen web page).

 Please note that discontinuance of attendance or notice to the instructor does not constitute an official withdrawal and may result in a grade of Unauthorized Withdrawal (UW) or a failing grade in the course.
 In exceptional cases, the student may petition the Graduate Committee on Academic Standards for an authorized late withdrawal.
 A written recommendation from the student's advisor, course instructor(s) and appropriate documentation of the reason for the withdrawal request must be provided to the Committee.
 A petition for a late withdrawal will not be considered after a final exam for that course has been taken or equivalent assignments (e.g., final project) have been submitted.
+Such petitions should be filed within one year of the posting of the final grade or in the instance of an Incomplete grade, one year from the Incomplete deadline.